4Fola/TechFellow/Droid/Instagram-II/README.md

 Describe any challenges encountered while building the app.

-I: Implementing the signup process continually produced errors
+I: Implementing the signup process continually produced errors <p>
 II: Camera crashes repeatedly & a reinsatll done everytime in order to post (see end of gif 2).

 ## Open-source libraries used